atiffany/chinaemerePortfolio/README.md

-# counter-app
+# portfolio for Chinaemere
-Basic Vanilla app to collaborate with Felicia Dixon on web app creation!
+Basic Vanilla app to collaborate with Chinaemere Ike on web app creation!